Human Services Foundation

 Academic accommodations are provided to students with documented disabilities through the Accessibility Services Office.

-- Faculty is responsible for advising students as to the material permitted in the testing room.
-Personal items and learning materials will be left in an area identified by the Faculty.
+- The faculty is responsible for advising students of any materials permitted for access during the test period..
+For in person tests/exams, personal items and learning materials will be left in an area identified by the faculty.

-- During open book tests, students must bring their own course materials (books, notes, Learning Packages, etc.) for individual use only.
+- During open book tests/exams students must bring their own approved course materials (books, notes, Learning Packages etc.)for individual use only.
 Students may not share any of these materials.
-Electronic devices, such as, iPods, text messaging, cell phones, translators, will not be permitted.
+Electronic devices, such as, but not limited to; iPod, text messaging, cell phones, translators, etc. will not be permitted.
+Faculty will advise of specific expectations for online tests/exams including access to approved course materials and resources and approved use of electronic devices during the test period.

 - You are expected to behave as a professional during the writing of tests.
 Please refrain from talking and ensure that you are not late for the test.
 If these behaviours occur, students may be asked to leave the test situation.